-Our 2017 Board of Directors
+Our 2020 Board of Directors

-Carroll Boone (2017)
+Carroll Boone (at-large member)

 Carroll studied and practiced nonviolence based on the teachings of Gandhi and Martin Luther King and their followers.
 She worked with a number of community groups (Nonviolent Peace Force, Creating a Culture of Peace, UAAMAC (United African American Ministerial Action Council, Peace with Justice Ministry (La Mesa First United Methodist Church), Hate-Free San Diego, and am a certified facilitator for Alternatives to Violence (AVP) and International Institute for Restorative Practices (IIRP).

 Our Wonderful Volunteers & Consultants